Massachusetts Proposal for a Fashion Sustainability and Social Accountability Act

 Status: IN REVIEW

 In 2023, a bill for an act to establish fashion sustainability and social accountability in Massachusetts was introduced, inspired by the New York Fashion Act.
 It would require all those designated as fashion sellers or manufacturers to carry out human rights and environmental due diligence for their apparel and footwear products.
-Requirements would include:
+Sponsored by Representatives David M. Rogers, Tram T. Nguyen and others.

 - Disclosure of all suppliers across the four tiers.